 - Cut wine bottles into candle holders with a bottle cutter.
 Discard and recycle the tops.

 - Sand down any jagged edge where the cut was made.

 - Hot glue wicks with tabs to the bottom of your bottles.

-- Melt wax in a candle pitcher or in the microwave.
+- Melt wax in a candle pitcher with a double boiler or in the microwave.